 Your camera uses visible light to deliver color images during the day.
 But as the visible light diminishes, color images become less bright and clear.
-If you switch to night mode when this happens, the camera uses both visible and near-infrared light to deliver bright and detailed black-and-white images instead.
-You can set the camera to switch to night mode automatically.
+If you switch to night mode when this happens, the camera uses both

 - 1. Go to Video > Image > Day-night mode, and make sure that the IR-cut filter is set to Auto. - 2.
 To set at what light level you want the camera to switch to night mode, move the Threshold slider toward Bright or Dark.